 8 Simple Ways To Improve Your Financial Literacy

-With the advent of technology, we now have the advantage of an abundance of information wherever we go.
 The only deciding factor is if we are willing to learn and dedicate time, particularly for those who would rather waste time scrolling on social media.

 What is Financial Literacy?

-Financial literacy is the ability to understand and properly apply financial skills like saving, budgeting, personal finance management, investing, and other related financial concepts.
+Financial literacy is the ability to understand and properly apply financial skills like savingbudgetingpersonal finance managementinvesting, and other related financial concepts.

 Here are some ways to improve your financial literacy and financial quotient for a better future for you and your family.

-1. Read books.
+1. Read finance books.

 There are a lot of books about financial literacy available in the market that you can choose from.

-Try books with Filipino context like No Nonsense Personal Finance by Randell Tiongson, Till Debt Do Us Part by Chinkee Tan or Guide to Investing by Fitz Villafuerte.
+Try books with Filipino context like No Nonsense Personal Finance by Randell Tiongson, Till Debt Do Us Part by Chinkee Tan, or Guide to Investing by Fitz Villafuerte.

 2. Read blogs and websites.